 Beginning in fall 2011, our Honors Program began offering an Honors residence hall.
 Honors students are able to live on campus together in a living and learning community.
 Having the honors students living in the same complex allows students to bond with one another and to work together.
 During the 2011-12 academic year, the honors residence students assumed leadership of the University's reclycling program and hosted a number of events specifically designed for the residents.
 The hall also boasts resident assistants (RA) who is in the Honors Program.
 The Honors Hall is currently located in Campus View across from the Clark Memorial Library.

 Honors Community Service

 A vital part of the Honors Program is providing opportunities for our students to use their talents to make a difference in the community.
 Our honors students are required to complete six community service projects during their time at Shawnee (only three are required of those completing an associate's degree).
+For each community service project, honors students are required to write a 5-6 page research essay reflecting on their experiences.
 Our program offers a number of sponsored projects each term for which students can participate.
 As well, students can choose from projects on their own or secure projects offered through our University's Student Leadership and Engagment department.
 Our hope is that our students will continue to be involved in their communities beyond the Honors Program requirement and graduation.

 Honors Program Admission Requirements